 The Company entered into a Sales Agreement with A.G.P./Alliance Global Partners (the "Sales Agents") dated March 30, 2022 (the "Sales Agreement"), pursuant to which the Company may, from time to time, sell up to \$5 million in shares (the "Placement Shares") of the Company's common stock through the Sales Agents, acting as the Company's sales agent and/or principal, in a continuous at-the-market offering (the "ATM Offering").
 The Company will pay the Sales Agents a commission of up to 3.0% of the aggregate gross proceeds the Company receives from all sales of the Company's common stock under the Sales Agreement.
 The Placement Shares will be offered and sold pursuant to the Company's shelf registration statement on Form S-3 (Registration No. 333- 262122) and the related base prospectus included in the registration statement, as supplemented by the prospectus supplement dated March 30, 2022.
-As of March 31, 2022 the Company did not receive any proceeds from the ATM Offering.
-Subsequent to March 31, 2022, and as of the date of this filing, the Company received net proceeds on sales of 20,891 shares of common stock under the Sales Agreement of approximately \$27,216 (after deducting \$816 in commissions and expenses) at a weighted average price of \$1.30.
+As of June 30, 2022, the Company has received net proceeds on sales of 51,169 shares of common stock under the Sales Agreement of approximately \$57,574 (after deducting \$2,124 in commissions and expenses) at a weighted average price of \$1.17 per share.